devanshithakar12/Azure-PostgreSQL-vs-AWS-PostgreSQL-Hands-On-Hack/README.md

     * [Create a PostgreSQL DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html#CHAP_GettingStarted.Creating.PostgreSQL)

-### PART 1: COMPUTE + POSTGRESQL DB
+### PART 1: NETWORKING CONFIGURATIONS + PG ADMIN 4

-In this hack, we will connect to the database.
+In this hack, we will work on the network configurations and try connecting to the database.

 Configurations
    * PostgreSQL RDS DB